 Are you new to crochet?
 Are you wanting to learn some fun new but simple stitches?
 Well, this list of basic, must-learn, easy crochet stitches will definitely help you to jumpstart your crochet journey!

-In this tutorial, you will find 22 (+ more) of my favorite, unique, crochet stitches.
-This collection of basic stitches as well as more advanced stitches are great tutorials for everyone, from beginners to crochet experts, or even those who just want a refresher.
-You’ll want to keep this crochet stitch guide handy for the next time you are looking for a stitch to use in your next crochet pattern.
+In this tutorial, you will find over 20 of my favorite and most unique crochet stitches.
+This collection of basic and advanced stitches are great tutorials for everyone, from beginners to crochet experts, or even those who just want a refresher.
+You’ll want to keep this crochet stitch guide handy for the next time you are looking for a stitch to use in your next crochet pattern or crochet project.

 While there is a good deal of crochet stitch patterns out there, this tutorial highlights some of the best crochet stitches (and some of my favorite crochet stitches too!).
-From simple crochet stitches to the more complicated ones, this tutorial will help you to gain a solid base of knowledge for a variety of stitches that will help on your crochet journey, expand your knowledge of different crochet techniques and future projects.
+From simple crochet stitches to the more complicated ones, this tutorial will help you to gain a solid base of knowledge for a variety of stitches.
+This guide will help on your crochet journey, expand your knowledge of different crochet techniques and future projects.

 Are you new to crochet?
 Then, use the crochet stitch pictures below as well as links to start your crochet journey.
 These stitches are simple to learn and will provide a good foundation for your crochet skills as a new crocheter.
 I hope you enjoy this list of crochet stitches and find a new one that you like.